Prexasertib in Treating Patients with Advanced Solid Tumors Exhibiting Replicative Stress or Homologous Recombination Repair Deficiency

 I. Pre-treatment biopsies will be obtained from patients in the first stage of the study in both the replicative stress and HR deficiency arms, and will be subjected to whole exome sequencing (WES) to explore potential genomic determinants of sensitivity and resistance to CHK1 inhibition.

 II.
-Cell-free DNA (cfDNA) will be collected from patients on study and analyzed for mutations associated with the replicative stress and HR deficiency pathways.
+Cell-free deoxyribonucleic acid (DNA) (cfDNA) will be collected from patients on study and analyzed for mutations associated with the replicative stress and HR deficiency pathways.

 Patients receive prexasertib intravenously (IV) over 60 minutes on days 1 and 15.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up for 30 days and then every 3-4 months.